 Announcing our Wellness Works Initiative

 The Skillman Foundation was founded with the mission to help children thrive and excel into adulthood.
-The work of supporting this mission means we must constantly seek to understand the factors that stand in the way to young people’s happiness and prosperity.
+Supporting this mission means we must constantly seek to understand the factors that stand in the way of young people’s happiness and prosperity.
 So when the pandemic broke, we reached out to young people, youth program providers, and educators to understand the greatest emerging needs and worries.

 We rushed assistance to nonprofits who were filling gaps for children and families, making more than $1.7 million in emergency grants, and revised our grantmaking strategies to align to the new context brought on by the COVID-19 pandemic.
 But one key theme had emerged in our conversations with Detroit youth and their champions—personal wellness was in a fragile state.
 Our kids, and the adults who serve them, have undergone a good deal of hardship and stress as result of the pandemic and long to feel whole, stable, and well.